HSiTori/Greedy_Snake_AI/README.md

 A simple greedy snake AI and its advanced versions.

 ## Special Thanks:
-The project is finished together with our lovely teammate
+The project is finished together with our lovely teammates
+* a
+* b
+* c

 ## How to use our project:
 1. Download play.py, settings.py, and math_draw.py.